 How Does Methadone Work?

+Methadone has long been a tried-and-true staple in the substance abuse doctor’s trusty toolkit.
+But how does it work?
 In this article, Dr. Robert Sherrick, Chief Science Officer at Community Medical Services and pioneer of several opioid addiction treatment programs in the state of Montana, explains how methadone impacts the brain to treat OUD.

 How Addiction Changes the Brain

 The first time someone takes an opioid, receptors in the brain are stimulated, increasing the level of dopamine and creating the “high” that many people with addiction are seeking.
-People may describe feeling like they have “a warm blanket” that takes away their anxiety, depression, and other worries – at least until the drug wears off.
+People may describe feeling like they have “a warm blanket” that takes away their anxiety, depression, and other worries – (at least until the drug wears off).
 The natural response is to want to repeat the experience.

 What Happens to the Brain During Opioid Withdrawal?